jk1652/WebCheckersApp/docs/DesignDoc.md

 > make sure that we made unit tests to cover the code.

 ### Acceptance Testing
-> _Report on the number of user stories that have passed all their
-> acceptance criteria tests, the number that have some acceptance
-> criteria tests failing, and the number of user stories that
-> have not had any testing yet.
-Highlight the issues found during
+> For our Acceptance Testing, we currently pass all of the acceptance criteria tests.
+There were no concerns
-> acceptance testing and if there are any concerns._
+> with any of the acceptance testing for any of the user stories.

 ### Unit Testing and Code Coverage
 > _Discuss your unit testing strategy.
 Report on the code coverage